Skip to content

 • Patients continue to have a right to confidentiality

 • There are certain types of data which are exempt from being disclosed by the Trust through the Freedom of Information Act, for example, personal data.
-Anyone wishing to gain access to personal data that the Trust holds about them can, of course, make a subject access request through the Data Protection Act 2018.
-If other information is withheld we will advise you of the reasons as to why.
+Anyone wishing to gain access to personal data that the Trust holds about them can make a Subject Access Request - please follow the link below for more information.

 • The Trust claims the right not to divulge any information regarding its cyber-security, referencing sections 31(1)(a) and 31(3) of the Freedom of Information Act.
 The full wording of section 31 can be found here: http://www.legislation.gov.uk/ukpga/2000/36/section/31 Confirming or denying the type of information requested in Cyber Security FOI’s would be likely to prejudice the prevention of cybercrime, and this is not in the public interest.